davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   ``#include "``file``"``; they are not searched for ``#include <``file``>``.
-If additional directories are specified with :option:`-I` options after the :option:`-I-`, those directories are searched for all #include directives.
+If additional directories are specified with :option:`-I` options after the :option:`-I-`, those directories are searched for all :samp:`#include` directives.

   In addition, :option:`-I-` inhibits the use of the directory of the current file directory as the first search directory for ``#include